influxdata/telegraf/plugins/inputs/zfs/README.md

 `arcstats_mru_ghost_hits` Cache hit in the “most recently used ghost list” we had this item in the cache, but evicted it, maybe we should increase the mru cache size.

-`arcstats_mfu_hits` Cache hit in the “most freqently used cache” we move this to the begining of the mfu cache.
+`arcstats_mfu_hits` Cache hit in the “most frequently used cache” we move this to the beginning of the mfu cache.

 `arcstats_mfu_ghost_hits` Cache hit in the “most frequently used ghost list” we had this item in the cache, but evicted it, maybe we should increase the mfu cache size.